learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 The typical pricing model for cloud providers is based on a pay-as-you-go scheme.
 Compute resources come in different sizes (i.e. memory, CPU, disk etc..) and an hourly cost. **You get billed for the amount of time the instance is running**.

 This flexibility of pricing is great and fair, but you have to be careful with what you consume.
-If you leave instances running while you don’t need them anymore you’ll be throwing money out of the window.
+If you leave instances running while you don't need them anymore you'll be throwing money out of the window.

-*However let’s say you can foresee utilisation of a VM for a whole year.
-Shouldn’t you be able to get a bulk discount on your bill?*
+*However let's say you can foresee utilisation of a VM for a whole year.
+Shouldn't you be able to get a bulk discount on your bill?*

 ## Reserved Instances